73 Notable alumni of

 -

-Stipe Miocic is an American professional mixed martial artist.
-He is currently signed to Ultimate Fighting Championship (UFC), where he competes in the heavyweight division and is a former two-time UFC Heavyweight Champion.
-He is widely regarded by critics, commentators and media as the greatest UFC heavyweight fighter of all time.
-As of August 9, 2021, he is #2 in the UFC heavyweight rankings, and as of April 18, 2022 he is #12 in the UFC men's pound-for-pound rankings.
+Stipe Miocic is an American former professional mixed martial artist who competed in the Heavyweight division of the Ultimate Fighting Championship (UFC), where he is a former two-time UFC Heavyweight Champion.
+He is widely regarded as the greatest UFC heavyweight of all time.

 -